 What is Cork Leather?

-Cork leather comes from the bark of the cork oak, scientifically referred to as Quercus suber.
+Cork fabric, also known as cork leather, comes from the bark of the cork oak, scientifically referred to as Quercus suber.
 An evergreen tree, the cork tree has provided wine bottling stoppers or corks for centuries, including cricket ball cores, flooring materials, shoes, among other uses.
 It is one of the most environmental-friendly fabrics in the universe today.

 It matures at the age of 25 and then the bark can be harvested every 9 years for over 200 years.
 While removal of the bark affects most trees, this isn’t the case with cork oaks.
 Harvesting the bark does not harm the tree and harvested cork oak absorb up to ten times the average carbon dioxide taken up by un-harvested cork oak, decreasing greenhouse gases significantly.
 In its lifetime (two centuries), a typical cork oak tree is harvested approximately 16 times.
 Throughout its life, the cork oak tree doesn’t stop offering value to the world.

 The largest cork oak woodlands and forests on the face of the earth are located in Portugal.
 In this small European country over tens of millions of volumes of greenhouse gases are absorbed annually, purifying the air and protecting the planet.
 In fact, Aguas de Moura, a town in Portugal has the oldest and largest cork oak in the world as noted by the Guinness Book of Records.
 At 234 years of age, it rises 16 meters high with a circumference so wide the trunk can be embraced by five adults.

 Oldest and largest cork oak tree in the world, Aguas de Moura, Portugal.

 Cork oak ecosystems protect endangered species